 But stubborn me does not go beyond my own limits.
 Logical me informed my husband of the date and told him to take the day off.
 We were having a family dentist trip.

-In the weeks before the appointment, I talked to Brayden about it.
-I told him he would be going to the dentist.
-I employed ideas of training in times of non-conflict and also ask & tell.
 I reminded him of what would happen there.
 I told him how I wanted him to behave and how I didn’t want him to behave.
 I told him I knew he got nervous, and I understood, but that they wouldn’t hurt him and he needed to let them clean and look at his teeth.

 We marked the date on his calendar in his room.
 We practiced on him and let him practice on me.